• Home

 Natural Gas

-9/19/22 It looks like the lowest cost is $7.39 per mcf for Dominion with a 60 month contract and $50 early termination fee via Just Energy.
+10/1/25 It looks like the lowest cost is $4.29 for 12 months**more than Enbridge current** per mcf for Dominion customers with Ohio Gas & Electric.
+This option includes a fixed rate, no monthly fee, and no termination fee

 Natural Gas -- Here's how to check your options